khetho/adventistcommons.org/README.md

 ## Project Overview

-[AdventistCommons.org](http://adventistcommons.org/) is an initiative of the Middle East and North Africa Union, an attached Union of the General Conference of Seventh-day Adventists.
-Adventist Commons provides the global church with Adventist evangelistic and discipleship resources that are:
+[AdventistCommons.org](http://adventistcommons.org/) provides the global church with Adventist evangelistic and discipleship resources that are:

 - Theologically sound, based on the present truth contained in the Three Angels&#39; Messages, with a core emphasis on Jesus Christ.
 - Culturally relevant for the people groups of the 10/40 window, prepared and reviewed by Adventist missiologists and theologians